blender/blender/doc/python_api/rst/info_quickstart.rst

    if "SomeProp" in bpy.context.object:
        print("Property found")

-   # Use the get function like a python dictionary
+   # Use the get function like a Python dictionary
    # which can have a fallback value.
    value = bpy.data.scenes["Scene"].get("test_prop", "fallback value")